Frequently Asked Questions

 1. How should embedded images be properly specified?2.
 HTML email does not appear properly.

-3. HTML email does not appear properly in a web-based email client.
+3. Images do not appear in the email client.

 5. How do I set the background color of the HTML email?